 Dr. Mariana Velasco Rivera

-Mariana Velasco Rivera is a postdoctoral research fellow under the Alexander von Humboldt Chair of Comparative Constitutionalism held by Prof. Dr. Ran Hirschl at the University of Göttingen and a guest researcher at the Max Planck Fellow Group in Comparative Constitutionalism.
+Dr. Mariana Velasco Rivera was a postdoctoral research fellow under the Alexander von Humboldt Chair of Comparative Constitutionalism held by Prof. Dr. Ran Hirschl at the University of Göttingen and a guest researcher at the Max Planck Fellow Group in Comparative Constitutionalism.

-Mariana’s research interests include comparative constitutional law and politics as well as constitutional theory.
-In her doctoral dissertation, she developed a theory of constitutional change that explains the reasons for Mexico’s high formal amendment rate between 1917-2017.
+Dr. Velasco Rivera’s research interests include comparative constitutional law and politics as well as constitutional theory.
+In her doctoral dissertation, she developed a theory of constitutional change that explains the reasons for Mexico’s high formal amendment rate between 1917 and 2017.
 Said theory is based on the notion of the political construction of amendment difficulty.
 This notion’s core idea is that amendment difficulty is not institutionally determined, but that it depends on factors such as the party system, constitutional culture, and decisions by key political actors.